PhiHung160420/ShoesApp/README.md

 ## Troubleshooting

-If you have any problems using this library try the steps in [troubleshooting](https://reactnative.dev/docs/environment-setup).
+If you have any problems when run project try the steps in [troubleshooting](https://reactnative.dev/docs/environment-setup).

+🙈🙈 Happy Coding 🙈🙈